9 things to consider when choosing an affiliate network

 You should always be able to have a close dialogue with your affiliate network.
 Evaluate how fast they are at answering emails, even in the evenings and at weekends.
 You can do this by sending a request to become an advertiser from their website, but also by registering as a publisher and submitting a support case.
 If the answer takes several days, there is a risk that you will end up in the same situation as a customer.

 As with any supplier, you should check the company that runs the affiliate network.
 Check the annual report to see that the company has its finances in order and that they are as large as they claim to be.
 Make sure they have local employees in the markets that are important to you.

 If the invoicing company is located abroad, you will have to account for VAT.
 If you run a VAT-free business or have a mixed business (from a VAT perspective), you must pay VAT to the Tax Agency yourself, even if a foreign company sends an invoice without VAT (called a reverse charge).
 In other words, VAT can not be avoided.

 If you want to know more about how your company can use affiliate marketing, please contact firstname.lastname@example.org.

-Adtraction was founded in 2008, and with offices in Stockholm, Oslo, Helsinki, Copenhagen and Warsaw it is one of the largest affiliate networks in the Nordic region.
+Adtraction was founded in 2007.
+With offices in Stockholm, Helsinki, Oslo, Warsaw, Copenhagen, Madrid, Amsterdam, Berlin and London it is one of the largest affiliate networks in the Nordic region.
 We work on a performance-based compensation structure, completely without fixed fees.
 Transparency and superior customer service are our main strengths.